Focus back on earnings for European shares; Reckitt, Sodexo weigh

-MILAN, July 6 European shares slipped slightly on Thursday though a series of earnings updates grabbed the focus with Sodexo leading fallers after the French group cut its sales forecast.
+MILAN, July 6 (Reuters) - European shares slipped slightly on Thursday though a series of earnings updates grabbed the focus with Sodexo leading fallers after the French group cut its sales forecast.

 The pan-European STOXX 600 was down 0.2 percent by 0718 GMT, while euro zone blue chips and UK's FTSE 100 were similarly down slightly.